noxdafox/pebble/doc/index.rst

 Welcome to Pebble's documentation!
 ==================================

 Modern languages should natively support concurrency, threading and synchronization primitives.
-Their usage should be the most intuitive possible, yet allowing all the possible flexibility.
+Their usage should be the most intuitive possible, yet allowing all the required flexibility.

 Pebble aims to help managing threads and processes in an easier way; it wraps Python's standard libray threading and multiprocessing objects.